KxSystems/kx-vscode/README.md

   1. Right click and choose 'KX: Execute Entire File' or 'KX: Execute Current Selection' from the menu.

-1. If you have not yet chosen a connection to associated with the workbook you will be asked to choose a connection before the code is executed.
+1. If you have not yet chosen a connection to associate with the workbook you will be asked to choose a connection before the code is executed.
       ![choose connection](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookconnectionlink.png)